albill/albill.github.com/resources/koans/mumonkan.markdown

     And when they understand they are strangers.

-<b>Mumonkan - Case 17: The Three Calls of the Emperor's Teacher</b>
+### Mumonkan - Case 17: The Three Calls of the Emperor's Teacher

 Chu, called Kokushi, the teacher of the emperor, called to his attendant:
   "Oshin."